harvardartmuseums/museum-explorer/README.md

 2. Copy js/config-sample.js to js/config.js

 3. Open js/config.js in a text editor and set the value of apiKey to your Harvard Art Museums API key

+## Play

+See it in action in this video: https://www.youtube.com/watch?v=ds5aWekBtkY

+Try it yourself at this link: http://apps.harvardartmuseums.org/museum-explorer/